Lyrical Yet Underwhelming: Sisters of Sword and Song by Rebecca Ross

 Best Parts of Mythology: A Magical Quest

 The mythology was very intriguing.
-The opening page lists all the Gods and Goddesses (who are the ancestors to mages) and their magical artifacts imbued with their power.
-The lost magical artifacts set up the story’s premise as these objects allow non-magical people to use magic.
+The opening page lists all the Gods and Goddesses (the ancestors to mages) and their magical artifacts imbued with their power.
+The lost magical artifacts set up the story’s premise, as these objects allow non-magical people to use magic.

 List Gods and Goddesses and their abilities